 I grew up in Windsor, a small town in Nova Scotia that happened to be blessed with a vibrant musical culture.
-On the surface it was all Friday night dances at the Legion and basement Eagles cover bands, but underneath that there was a strange brew of jazz and punk rock that offered a hearty contrast to the tourist-friendly fiddles and bagpipes one hears in all the commercials.
 My father ran not only one of the top high school jazz programs in the province, but also one of the finest Dixieland bands north of Bangor, Maine.
-I grew up listening to my dad’s Louis Armstrong and Count Basie records, rebelled by digging deeply into Rush and Sonic Youth in my tender years, and came out the other side with a keen interest in Ornette Coleman, King Crimson, and psychedelic British folk music.
+I grew up listening to my dad’s Louis Armstrong and Count Basie records, rebelled by digging deeply into Rush and Sonic Youth in my tender years, and came out the other side with a keen interest in Ornette Coleman, King Crimson, and psychedelic North Atlantic folk music.

 Several degrees and a relocation to Toronto later, I find myself in a community of inspiring, creative musicians.
 Below is some information and sounds from groups I have led or been part of over the years.